-Ronnie Ortiz-Magro's Wild Journey That Started WithJersey Shore
+Ronnie Ortiz-Magro's Road to This Rocky Relationship With Jen Harley

 Which is harder to do when the cops get involved.

-Jen Harley, who has gone toe-to-toe with Ronnie in the hot-temper department, was determined to be the "aggressor," according to police, when the two got into a physical altercation at Planet Hollywood in Las Vegas earlier this month, reportedly over Jen's recently deceased dog (she actually accused him of drowning the dog, which he found dead when he went to her house because she wasn't responding to his messages), but Ronnie declined to press charges.
+Jen Harley, who has gone toe-to-toe with Ronnie in the hot-temper department, was determined to be the "aggressor," according to police, when the two got into a physical altercation at Planet Hollywood in Las Vegas in June, reportedly over Jen's recently deceased dog (she actually accused him of drowning the dog, which he found dead when he went to her house because she wasn't responding to his messages), but Ronnie declined to press charges.

 "Ron's done a lot of stupid s--t in his life, but he isn't in the wrong this time," a source told People.

-On Sunday night, Harley was arrested in Vegas for alleged domestic battery.
+On June 24, Harley was arrested in Vegas for alleged domestic battery.
 Bail was set at $3,000 and she has since been released.
 Further details weren't forthcoming, but TMZ reported that the pair got into a fight while driving home from a barbecue.
 She reportedly smacked him in the face, he demanded that she pull over and, as he was getting out, she took off, dragging him—all while their daughter was in the car.
+Ultimately, she did not face charges.

-Ortiz-Magro has yet to comment on the latest low point in his relationship with Harley, but suffice it to say, stability remains a work in progress.
+Suffice it to say, stability remains a work in progress.

-His summer plans seemed to be set, with the Jersey Shore: Family Vacation gang, minus Deena for the moment, shooting season two in Vegas, but Ronnie also needs to concentrate on being the best dad possible in a still contentious situation.

-"I always wanted to be known for being from Jersey Shore," Ronnie told TooFab last summer, "because, you know, that's made me who I am.
+"I always wanted to be known for being from Jersey Shore," Ronnie told TooFab in 2016, "because, you know, that's made me who I am.
 I feel like that's what made us pop culture.
 It's always 'Ronnie from Jersey Shore.'
 I don't want it to be like 'Ronnie from Jersey Shore and then he did this show and that show and that show...'
 I don't want to be like that reality star that does everything."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.